syncfusion-content/javascript-docs/js/Diagram/Commands.md

 ## Space

 Spacing commands enable you to place the selected objects on the page at equal intervals from each other.
-The selected objects will be equally spaced within the selection boundary.
+The selected objects are equally spaced within the selection boundary.

-The following code snippet illustrates how to execute the space commands.
+The following code example illustrates how to execute the space commands.

 {% highlight js %}